AlanCoding/playbooks/README.md

 #### Action - replace the ansible-runner install

 This follows a similar pattern to replacing receptor.
+First look at what is installed:

 ```
 ansible-playbook --tags=version runner_swap.yml